Episode 12 of the Changed Podcast features Executive Coach/Consultant, Melissa Thornley

 Trying to describe Melissa Thornley is like trying to describe a beautiful patchwork quilt, or the contents of a haberdashery.
 The question isn’t to ask her what has she done… better to ask what hasn’t she done!
 From burlesque to executive coaching Melissa is a woman of many talents, a lot of fascinating experiences and a journey that continues to unfold.
-When I asked her “what are your feelings about change,” it was no surprise that the answer came back, “I thrive on it!”
+When I asked her “what are your feelings about change?” in her interview on the Changed Podcast, it was no surprise that the answer came back, “I thrive on it!”

 Specializing in emotional intelligence and instinctive working styles, Melissa Thornley operates at the intersection of the left brain and right brain.